 In 2005 Mr Jim Mart, a local small-scale farmer offered land to Ogston Bird Club for use and development as a nature reserve and, following a Special General Meeting, ownership was formally transferred in February 2007.

-After making the site safe enough for visitors and carrying out initial conservation works and surveying, the official opening was held on 13th July 2008 with Mr Mart ‘cutting the ribbon’: “It’s only a small site, but it must be the best nature reserve in England”.
+After making the site safe enough for visitors and after carrying out initial conservation works and surveying, the official opening was held on 13th July 2008 with Mr Mart ‘cutting the ribbon’: “It’s only a small site, but it must be the best nature reserve in England”.

 As with any natural or man-made environment there are hazards.
 These are largely self-evident, such as the water features and steep banks, some less obvious such as vegetation filled ditches and uneven ground off the paths.
 Please exercise common sense and ‘look before you leap’ to get a better view of some rarity.